pmq20/node-packer/node/doc/api/n-api.md

 The string passed to `require()` is the name of the target in `binding.gyp` responsible for creating the `.node` file.

+Any non-`NULL` data which is passed to this API via the `data` parameter can be associated with the resulting JavaScript function (which is returned in the `result` parameter) and freed whenever the function is garbage-collected by passing both the JavaScript function and the data to [`napi_add_finalizer`][].

 JavaScript `Function`s are described in
 [Section 19.2](https://tc39.github.io/ecma262/#sec-function-objects)
 of the ECMAScript Language Specification.